openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    right in the textual order they occur in the source code.
 The execution of a name-value pair includes the following:

-   -  evaluation of the expression; and
+   -  Evaluation of the expression; and
-   -  assigning the value of the expression to the corresponding field of *x*.
+   -  Assigning the value of the expression to the corresponding field of *x*.

 .. index::